kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_01.md

 ## assignment-01 getting started

 For assignment-01, let's create a docker container, clone the repo, create an assignment branch, checkout the branch, make a simple change to the README.md, stage the change, commit the change to the branch, push the branch to GitHub.
-Do not create a pull request until your last commit and you are read to submit.
+Do not create a pull request until your last commit and you are ready to submit.

 **Breakout:** ensure that everyone has followed the above instruction.
 Verify each other's repos.